FotS: Both Noun And Verb Altogether

 Matthew 11:28, “Come to Me, all you who labor and are heavy laden, and I will give you rest.”

 It is the motivation of Love to lift the burden of those who hoist the white flag of surrender and persuade those who have not yet abdicated their fortifications to come home singing the songs of returning to God.
 The source of love isn’t dependent on the loveableness of the one loved but on the one doing the loving.
-God’s love is not performance-based, we can’t be obedient or good enough or tithe enough to deserve it or obtain it.1 John 5:12, “So, whoever has the Son, has life; whoever rejects the Son, rejects life.”
+God’s love is not performance-based, we can’t be obedient or good enough to deserve it or obtain it.
+1 John 5:12, “So, whoever has the Son, has life; whoever rejects the Son, rejects life.”

 We can’t “good” our way into Heaven, no more than we can “bad” our way into hell.
 The position of mankind and eternity is based on our acceptance or rejection of the Love of God.
 The Lord gives it and it’s up to us to receive it, letting Him live His standard of love right out loud.

 Love sets forth a vision of the ideal life which is characterized by mercy, grace, and hope.
-Did you know that the three elements of hope are direction, goal, and purpose….well….love possesses the same three attributes…and how is that?….because the word for “hope” is hidden within the word for love.
+Did you know that the three elements of hope are direction, goal, and purpose?Well, love possesses the same three attributes, and how is that?
+Because the word for “hope” is hidden within the word for love.
 Love visits and heals the sick, gives to the poor, and offers hospitality to strangers.
-You know, i believe the Lord is the most hospitable person in the universe … He is, Himself, THE definition of love, He is Both noun and verb altogether. i believe, as Christians, we should be the most hospitable people on earth because of who first loved us.
-Love buries the dead as a mercy, and makes peace between God, ourselves, and others; Love is the ultimate reason for conflict resolution … and man, do we have lots of conflict which needs resolving.
+You know, i believe the Lord is the most hospitable person in the universe.
+He is THE definition of love, He is both noun and verb altogether. i believe, as Christians, we should be the most hospitable people on earth because of who first loved us.
+Love buries the dead as a mercy, and makes peace between God, ourselves, and others; Love is the ultimate reason for conflict resolution, and man oh man, do we have lots of conflict which needs resolving.

-A quote from John Piper’s book “Desiring God” … “Love is the overflow of joy in God that gladly meets the needs of others” Now right there … that is something we can get our hands around.
+A quote from John Piper’s book “Desiring God”, “Love is the overflow of joy in God that gladly meets the needs of others” Now there, that is something we can get our hands around.
 An overflow of joy in Christ that gladly meets the needs of others suggests love is so much more than just intense feelings of affection.
-Everything the Lord does is right— the trademark on all his work is love, and according to Romans 13:10, love IS the fulfillment of the law, not abolished, fulfilled.
-Here, i’m going to draw a very distinct line …1 John 4:8, very plainly states that the person who does not love does not know God, for God is love.
+Everything the Lord does is right— the trademark on all his work is love, and according to Romans 13:10, love IS the fulfillment of the law, not abolished but fulfilled.
+Here, i’m going to draw a very distinct line, 1 John 4:8, very plainly states that the person who does not love does not know God, for God is love.
 The Lord our God IS, once again, the very best definition of love.

 John 3:16, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”